Sigor100/doughlang-constructor/README.md

 # Bre-ish language constructor - an ARG helper
-This bot helsps in the ongoing project to solve [this](https://doughbyte.com/art/) Arg
+This bot helps in the ongoing project to solve [this ARG](https://doughbyte.com/art/)